SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

-The availability condition above specifies that on iOS, the body of the ``if`` executes only on iOS 10 and later;
+The availability condition above specifies that in iOS, the body of the ``if`` statement executes only in iOS 10 and later;
-on macOS, only on macOS 10.12 and later.
+in macOS, only in macOS 10.12 and later.
 The last argument, ``*``, is required and specifies that on any other platform, the body of the ``if`` executes on the minimum deployment target specified by your target.